 Announcements, guidelines, and resources will be made available on this webpage for Charter Schools Program subgrantee applicants.

 Subgrants will be available on a competitive basis to support both planning and implementation, with a maximum subgrant period of five (5) years.
 Schools serving higher percentages of educationally disadvantaged students will receive supplemental funding.
-The Arkansas Public School Resource Center plans to release a Request for Applications (RFA) by March 1, 2019.
 APSRC will announce decisions regarding awards only after the authorizer renders a decision on authorization.

 To access and/or download the guidelines for CSP subgrantee applicants or the Request for Application, click on the appropriate blue buttons below.

-Those seeking additional information may contact APSRC Staff Attorney Tripp Walter at 501.492.4300 or by clicking here.
+Those seeking additional information may contact JoAnna Lever, Director of Charter Development and Accountability, at 501.492.4300 or by clicking here.

 Resources and Dashboards for Arkansas Charters